nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * Cons: Needs to include more information returned from the execution of command.
 A potential gap between current storage and UI theme setting would occur since `UI` wouldn't rely on `Logic` component to update the theme.

+### Learning Statistics

+#### **Feature Overview**

+The stats command provides insights into a user's learning journey within Flashlingo.
+By visualizing progress and areas of improvement, this feature aims to motivate users and enhance their learning experience.

+#### Implementation

+The stats command accesses the stored number of words remembered from the last session, accesses them and retrun the result as a success rate to help inspire the user to continue learning.

+The execute method accesses the numberOfWords from the model.

+To be added: Making th success rate more relatable by remembering data(storing) from the last session.
+### Usage
+To know their learning rate, the user can just type in:
+* `stats`
+#### Design Considerations
+**Aspect: How should the learning statistics be presented to ensure clarity and comprehensibility?**
+* Decision: We chose to represent data in numerical formats accompanied by textual descriptions.
+In future versions, we may integrate visual charts and graphs.
+* Rationale: A straightforward representation ensures that users can quickly grasp their progress without misinterpretations.
 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**